 - You can substitute almond extract for vanilla.

-I am sure you will not be able to resist this cake and eat 3 slices easily.
+I am sure you will not be able to resist this Almond Cake with Berries and eat 3 slices easily.
 It was perfect and I wanted to eat the whole thing myself!
 In fact I ate three slices.
 What a shame… hahahhaha!
 I really hope you enjoy this fluffy, light, moist and delicious almond cake because this is easy, amazing and healthy!!
-Thanks so much for reading this almond cake with berries long post 😉
+Thanks so much for reading this long post 😉

-- 3 large egg yorks, at room temperature
+- 3 large egg yolks — at room temperature

 - 1 tsp pure vanilla extract